 “I can distill complicated facts and come up with simple solutions.
 I can look out on an industry with all kinds of problems and say, ‘How can I do this better?’
 My ADD brain naturally searches for better ways of doing things.”David Neeleman

-ADHD is viewed as a cluster of symptoms that are impairing: distractibility, impulsivity and hyperactivity.
-This is well known, now let’s focus on the positive traits that may be beneficial.
+But how can this be?
+We only think of ADHD as a cluster of symptoms that are impairing: distractibility, impulsivity and hyperactivity.

 The positive traits seen in a group of high functioning adults with ADHD were studied in 2018.
 Key positive traits were Cognitive Dynamism, Courage, Energy, Humanity, Resilience and Trancendence, with sub-themes for each trait: